GeoNet/Actions/README.md

 ```

 - dynamic build of images based on entrypoints (where there is a `package main`), unless if _inputs.paths_ is set
-- sign with Cosign
-  - image
-  - SBOM
 - fast!

 Pushing to ECR example: